Easy Ground Beef Orzo with Tomato Cream Sauce (One-Pan, 30-Minute Dinner)

 Creamy ground beef orzo in a skillet with tomato sauce and fresh parsley garnish.

 This dish consistently cooks in under 30 minutes and develops deep flavor without complicated steps or specialty ingredients.
 It’s a practical, family-friendly recipe perfect for busy evenings, meal-prep weeks, or anytime you need a warm, hearty skillet dinner.
+This creamy ground beef orzo recipe is perfect for quick weeknight dinners, one-pan meals, and easy comfort food recipes.

 Why You’ll Love This Recipe